stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

     + Normative References: [https://schema.org/name](https://schema.org/name)
     + Mandatory

-+ `category` : Parking site's category.
++ `category` : Parking site's category(ies).
 The purpose of this field is to allow to tag, generally speaking, off street parking entities.
 Particularities and detailed descriptions should be found under the corresponding specific attributes.
     + Attribute type: List of [Text](http://schema.org/Text)
     + Allowed values: